bitquery/streaming-data-platform-docs/docs/examples/transfers/erc20-token-transfer-api.md

 # ERC20 Token Transfers API

-One of the most common types of transfers on Ethereum is ERC20 transfers.
+One of the most common types of transfers on Ethereum are ERC20 transfers.
 Let's see an example to get the latest ERC20 transfers using our API.
 Today we are taking an example of USDT token transfers.
 The contract address for the USDT token is [0xdac17f958d2ee523a2206206994597c13d831ec7](https://explorer.bitquery.io/ethereum/token/0xdac17f958d2ee523a2206206994597c13d831ec7)

 ```graphql